Code of Conduct

 The following guidelines are intended to ensure that any volunteer political activity you pursue complies with this policy:

 These guidelines are intended to ensure that any political activity you pursue is done voluntarily and on your own resources and time.
-Please contact the Company’s Chief Financial Officer or General Counsel, if any, if you have any questions about this policy.
+Please contact the Company’s Chief Financial Officer or Compliance Officer, if you have any questions about this policy.

 COMPLIANCE WITH ANTITRUST LAWS

 Antitrust laws of the U.S. and other countries are designed to protect consumers and competitors against unfair business practices and to promote and preserve competition.
 Our policy is to compete vigorously and ethically while complying with all antitrust, monopoly, competition or cartel laws in all countries, states or localities in which the Company conducts business.
-You should consult the Company’s Chief Financial Officer or General Counsel, if any, with any questions you may have concerning compliance with these laws.
+You should consult the Company’s Chief Financial Officer or Compliance Officer, with any questions you may have concerning compliance with these laws.

 Meetings with Competitors

 Employees should exercise caution in meetings with competitors.
 Any meeting with a competitor may give rise to the appearance of impropriety.
-As a result, if you are required to meet with a competitor for any reason, you should obtain the prior approval of the Company’s Chief Financial Officer or General Counsel, if any.
+As a result, if you are required to meet with a competitor for any reason, you should obtain the prior approval of the Company’s Chief Financial Officer or Compliance Officer, .
 You should try to meet with competitors in a closely monitored, controlled environment for a limited period of time.
 You should create and circulate agendas in advance of any such meetings, and the contents of your meeting should be fully documented.
 Specifically, you should avoid any communications with a competitor regarding:

 If you participate in a meeting with a competitor in which any of the above topics are broached, you should affirmatively end the discussion, and you should state your reasons for doing so.
 During meetings with competitors, avoid sharing or obtaining confidential information from the competitor.
 Also avoid statements that could be construed as unfair acts such as harassment, threats or interference with the competitors’ existing contractual relationships.